jonlpersson/ed-latimore/site/_posts/2021-09-17-do-women-care-about-money.md

 tags:
   - dating-and-relationships
 description: >-
   Are all women gold-diggers?
-Here's why money is so important to the opposite sex
+Not exactly, but they don't want to date broke men.
+Here’s why money is so important to the opposite sex
 image: /assets/images/thumbnails/ed-flying-in-first-class.jpg
 ---
 Let’s just cut to the chase.